5 min read

 Definitions

-Almost every entry level statistical course introduce the Poisson distribution formula (we call this as the first formulation): \[f(k;\mu)=Pr(X=\mu)=\frac{\mu^{k}e^{-\mu}}{k!}\] where \(X\) is a discrete random variable, \(\mu\) is the mean measure.
+Almost every entry level statistical course introduce the Poisson distribution formula (we call this as the first formulation): f(k;μ)=Pr(X=μ)=μkeμk! where X is a discrete random variable, μ is the mean measure.
 When you need to calculate the probability of observing k events, you can just put k back to the formula.
-One important property of Poisson distribution is that its mean equals with its variance, i.e. \(\mu=E(X)=Var(X)\).
+One important property of Poisson distribution is that its mean equals with its variance, i.e. μ=E(X)=Var(X).

 Now let’s consider continuous process.
 Suppose that we start at time 0 to count events (earthquakes, car accidents, number of death, etc.).
 For each time t, we obtain a number N(t), which is the total number of events that has occurred up to time t.
 We then make the following modeling assumptions on the process N(t):

-1. For some \(\lambda>0\), the probability of exactly one event occurring in a given time interval of length h is equal to \(\lambda h+o(h)\).
-That is, for any \(t\geq 0\), \[P\{N(t+h)-N(t)=1\}=\lambda h+o(h),as\,h\rightarrow 0\]
+1. For some λ>0, the probability of exactly one event occurring in a given time interval of length h is equal to λh+o(h).
+That is, for any t0, P{N(t+h)N(t)=1}=λh+o(h),ash0

-2. The probability that 2 or more events occur in an interval of length h is o(h): \[P\{N(t+h)-N(t)\geq 2\}=o(h),as\,h\rightarrow 0\]
+2. The probability that 2 or more events occur in an interval of length h is o(h): P{N(t+h)N(t)2}=o(h),ash0

-3. The random variables \(N(t_{1}) - N(s_{1})\) and \(N(t_{2}) - N(s_{2})\) are independent for any choice of \( s_{1}\leq t_{1}\leq s_{2}\leq t_{2} \).
+3. The random variables N(t1)N(s1) and N(t2)N(s2) are independent for any choice of s1t1s2t2.
 This is usually termed an independent interval assumption.

 Proposition 1: Let N(t) be a Poisson process satisfying the three assumptions above.
-Then for any \( t\geq s\geq0\) and \(k\in\{0,1,2,...\}\), we can prove that \[P\{N(t)-N(s)\}=e^{-\lambda(t-s)}\frac{(\lambda(t-s))^{k}}{k!} \] If we choose \(s=0\), then we get \[P\{N(t)-N(s)\}=e^{-(\lambda t)}\frac{(\lambda t)^{k}}{k!} \]
+Then for any ts0 and k{0,1,2,...}, we can prove that P{N(t)N(s)}=eλ(ts)(λ(ts))kk!
+If we choose s=0, then we get P{N(t)N(s)}=e(λt)(λt)kk!

-Letting \(S_{1}\) denote the time of the first increase in the process (i.e. the first event occurred), then according to Proposition 1, \[ P\{S_{1}>t\}=P\{N(t)=0\}=e^{-\lambda t} \] Therefore, the distribution of the first event time is exponentially distributed with a parameter of \(\lambda\).
-Because of the independent increments assumption (assumption 3), we can see that the distribution of \(S_{2}-S_{1}\) is also exponentially distributed with a parameter of \(\lambda\).
+Letting S1 denote the time of the first increase in the process (i.e. the first event occurred), then according to Proposition 1, P{S1>t}=P{N(t)=0}=eλt Therefore, the distribution of the first event time is exponentially distributed with a parameter of λ.
+Because of the independent increments assumption (assumption 3), we can see that the distribution of S2S1 is also exponentially distributed with a parameter of λ.
 Therefore, we see that *N(t)* is simply the counting process of a renewal process with inter-event times determined by *exponential random variables*(we call this as the second formulation).

 We now move to the third formulation of a one dimensional Poisson process.
-We say the N is a Poisson process with intensity \(\lambda\) if for any \( A\subset\mathbb{R}_{\geq 0} \) and \( k\geq 0 \), we have that \[P\{N(A)=k\}=e^{-\lambda|A|}\frac{(\lambda|A|)^{k}}{k!} \] where \(|A|\) is the Lebesgue measure of A and if \(N(A_{1}),...,N(A_{k}) \) are independent random variables whenever \(A_{1},...,A_{k} \) are disjoint subsets of state space \( E\).
+We say the N is a Poisson process with intensity λ if for any AR0 and k0, we have that P{N(A)=k}=eλ|A|(λ|A|)kk! where |A| is the Lebesgue measure of A and if N(A1),...,N(Ak) are independent random variables whenever A1,...,Ak are disjoint subsets of state space E.

-2. If \(A_{1},...,A_{k} \) are disjoint subsets of state space \( E\), then \(N(A_{1}),...,N(A_{k}) \) are independent random variables.
+2. If A1,...,Ak are disjoint subsets of state space E, then N(A1),...,N(Ak) are independent random variables.

-Note that the mean measure of a Poisson process, \( \mu(A) \), completely determines the process.
-One choice of the mean measure would be a multiple of Lebesgue measure, which gives length in \( \mathbb{R}^{1}\), area in \( \mathbb{R}^{2}\), volume in \( \mathbb{R}^{3}\), etc. That is, if \( \mu((a,b])=\lambda(b-a)\), for \(a,b\in\mathbb{R}\), then \(\mu\) is said to be Lebesgue measure with rate, or intensity, \(\lambda\).
-If \(\lambda=1\), then the measure is said to be unit-rate.
-For another example, a Poisson process with Lebesgue measure in \(\mathbb{R}^{2}\) satisfies \(\mu(A)=Area(A) \).
-When the mean measure is a multiple of Lebesgue measure, we call the process homogeneous (\(\lambda>1\)).
+Note that the mean measure of a Poisson process, μ(A), completely determines the process.
+One choice of the mean measure would be a multiple of Lebesgue measure, which gives length in R1, area in R2, volume in R3, etc. That is, if μ((a,b])=λ(ba), for a,bR, then μ is said to be Lebesgue measure with rate, or intensity, λ.
+If λ=1, then the measure is said to be unit-rate.
+For another example, a Poisson process with Lebesgue measure in R2 satisfies μ(A)=Area(A).
+When the mean measure is a multiple of Lebesgue measure, we call the process homogeneous (λ>1).

-If \(\wedge\) is a non-decreasing, absolutely continuous function, and over an open interval (a,b), then mean measure \(\mu\) for a Poisson process is \[\mu((a,b))=\wedge(b)-\wedge(a)\] If \(\wedge\) has density \(\lambda\) (i.e. it is differentiable), then \[\mu((a,b))=\wedge(b)-\wedge(a)=\int_{a}^{b}\lambda(s)ds \] As a result, for any \( A\subset \mathbb{R}\), \[P\{N(A)=k\}=e^{-\int_{a}^{b}\lambda(s)ds}\frac{(\int_{a}^{b}\lambda(s)ds)^{k}}{k!}\]
+If is a non-decreasing, absolutely continuous function, and over an open interval (a,b), then mean measure μ for a Poisson process is μ((a,b))=(b)(a) If has density λ (i.e. it is differentiable), then μ((a,b))=(b)(a)=abλ(s)ds As a result, for any AR, P{N(A)=k}=eabλ(s)ds(abλ(s)ds)kk!

 The three formulations above are all equivalent.